Masters of Camouflage: Mechanisms of Dynamic Skin Colouration in Cephalopods

 Leucophores: Structure and Function

 Similar to the actions of iridophores, leucophores are present in cephalopods to reflect white light, but from wavelengths of 300 to 900 nm, producing a white background against which skin patterning is produced to regulate, contract and colour for camouflaging (Hanlon et al., 2018).
 Leucophores are broad-band that reflect all ambient wavelengths of light equally well.
-They have thousands of processes containing globules of proteins with high refractive indices (Cloney & Brocco, 1983).
+They have thousands of processes containing globules of with high refractive indices (Cloney & Brocco, 1983).
 They appear white under direct white light, but have the ability to reflect a specific colour when that colour is shone on them.
 Not all cephalopods have leucophores, such as the squid, but they are commonly found in both octopus and cuttlefish.

 Leucophores are composed of spherical protein assemblages of varying diameters that reflect light by incoherent scattering based upon a randomly ordered system, the process of light scattering as previously mentioned.
 Like iridophores, the colour that leucophores emit is dependent on whether an expanded chromatophore is present on top of them.
 Figure 14 presents the interactions of the chromatophores and leucophores on colour emitted on cephalopod skin patterns.
 When compressed, the red chromatophore does not cover the leucophore, so light is reflected off as white.
 However, when the red chromatophore is expanded and covers the leucophore, the white light coming off the leucophore gets reflected off as red (Kreit et al., 2013).